withastro/docs/src/pages/en/tutorial/3-components/index.md

 #### Try it Yourself!
 Import and use the `<Navigation />` component in the other two pages `about.astro` and `blog.astro` on your site using the same method.

-[HINTS]
+Don't forget to
-- import statement at the top of the component script, inside the code fence
+- import statement at the top of the component script, inside the code fence!

-- replace the existing code with the navigation component
+- replace the existing code with the navigation component!

 :::note
-Mention that this is called **refactoring**!
+When you restructure your code but do not change its external behavior, you are **refactoring**.
+You will **refactor** several times in this unit as you replace parts of your page HTML with components.

+This allows you to get started quickly with any working code, often duplicated throughout your project.
+Then, you can improve your existing code's design incrementally without changing the outward appearance of your site.
 :::

 ### Create a Footer Component